AlanRynne/MPDA_18-AlanGit/input/paper.md

 ![](resources/images/svg/CuttyEvolutionMethod.png){#fig:evolSurf width=45%}
 ![](resources/images/svg/CuttyEvolutionMethod2.png){#fig:evolSurf2 width=45%}

-Surface covered by a 1-geodesic pattern using the evolution method without introducing breakpoints. [@Fig:evolSurf] shows an overview of the result; while [@fig:evolSurf2] highlights the intersection point of several geodesic curves.
+Surface covered by a 1-geodesic pattern using the evolution method without introducing breakpoints. $(a)$ shows an overview of the result; while $(b)$ highlights the intersection point of several geodesic curves.
 This problem will be addressed by introducing the concept of 'piece-wise' geodesic curves; which are curves that are not geodesics, but are composed of segments of several connected geodesic curves.
 </div>

 ### The *evolution method*